skx/marionette/README.md

 log { message => "I'm ${USER} running on ${HOSTNAME}" }
 ```

-The only valid parameter is `message`, which must be a single string.
+The only valid parameter is `message`, which may be either a single value, or an array of values.

 See also [fail](#fail), which will log a message but then terminate execution.